jonwillits/bcs_web/src/static/content/intro_to_bcs/home.md

+# Brain and Cognitive Science

-## What is Brain and Cognitive Science?
+## What is Brain and Cognitive Science
 Brain and Cognitive Science (BCS) is the study of the mind and the brain, using a wide range methodologies and approaches, including those from biology, neuroscience, psychology, anthropology, linguistics, philosophy, and computer science.